nolan57/GPM.GANTT/THEME_MANAGEMENT_GUIDE.md

 ✅ **Well-Tested**: Comprehensive unit test coverage

 This theme management system significantly enhances the professionalism and user experience of the Gantt chart component, making it more suitable for enterprise-level applications.
 The latest bug fixes and performance optimizations further improve system stability and reliability, while the integration with v2.1.0 advanced features provides even more customization options.

+### Task bar shadows behavior
+When a theme enables task shadows (e.g., Modern theme), elements that derive from GanttShapeBase and use a DropShadowEffect are drawn slightly inset inside their bounds so the blur can render within the element and avoid being clipped by ancestor containers.
+This inset is automatic, small (a few pixels), and only applies when the shadow is active.
+It does not change layout/arranged size.

+Tips:
+- To see shadows, use a theme with Task.Shadow.EnableShadow = true (Modern enables this by default).
+- Very large blur radii near viewport edges can still appear partially clipped by the scroll viewport, which is expected.

+### Design tokens as a service-layer parameter provider
+Design tokens in GPM.Gantt are exposed through a dedicated service that acts as a strongly-typed parameter provider for multiple subsystems (task bars, grid, time scale, dependencies, annotations).
+This pattern centralizes style and behavioral parameters and makes them reusable across components.

+What it is
+- A single source of truth for visual and behavioral parameters used by multiple components.
+- Implemented as a service (IDesignTokenService) with concrete implementation DesignTokenService.
+- Produces normalized, typed token objects that downstream features can consume without knowing theme internals.

+Why this matters
+- Cross-component reuse: the same token group (e.g., task bar) can be applied in renderers, managers, and controls consistently.
+- Consistency and decoupling: UI code depends on the service, not on theme object internals.
+- Runtime theme switching: consumers can re-fetch tokens when the active theme changes.
+- Testability: tokens can be mocked in unit tests for deterministic rendering assertions.

+Where it lives in the codebase
+- Interface: <mcfile name="IDesignTokenService.cs" path="D:\Documents\CS\GPM\GPM.Gantt\Services\IDesignTokenService.cs"></mcfile>
+- Implementation: <mcfile name="DesignTokenService.cs" path="D:\Documents\CS\GPM\GPM.Gantt\Services\DesignTokenService.cs"></mcfile>
+- Typical consumer: <mcfile name="ThemeApplier.cs" path="D:\Documents\CS\GPM\GPM.Gantt\Theme\ThemeApplier.cs"></mcfile>

+How consumers use it
+- Retrieval: call token getters (e.g., “GetTaskBarTokens”) to obtain a typed token set for a feature area.
+- Application: apply tokens to controls/elements (e.g., colors, stroke thickness, shadow params).
+- Fallbacks: token construction can merge active theme values with sensible defaults when theme values are missing.
+- Refresh: when the theme changes, re-query the service to get updated token values.

+Migration tips
+- Instead of reading colors/metrics directly from a theme model inside UI components, depend on IDesignTokenService.
+- Keep UI code focused on rendering logic; push parameter selection and normalization into the token service.
+- Add new token groups in DesignTokenService to support new component families (e.g., custom annotations), and expose them via IDesignTokenService.

+Outcomes
+- Strongly-typed, reusable, and consistent parameters across the whole Gantt UI.
+- Clear separation between theme management and UI rendering code.
+- Easier maintenance and greater flexibility for theme evolution.